Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Q

-Add picklist values Electronic and Books to Product Family on Product2.
-Create Product Type picklist on Opportunity with same values.
+Add picklist values Electronic and Books to Product Family.
+Create Product Type picklist on Opportunity.
 When an OLI is added, validate Product Family matches Opportunity Product Type — if not, throw an error.

 OLIProductFamilyHelper.validateProductFamily(Trigger.new);